StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 ## Sample Files

-Sample files are located in the "tests/sample_files" directory.
+Sample files are located in the [../tests/sample_files](https://github.com/StateArchivesOfNorthCarolina/tomes_tool/blob/master/tests/sample_files/) directory.

-The sample files can be used with the Python unit test scripts in the "tests" directory.
+The sample files can be used with the Python unit test scripts.

 To test these scripts on sample files, simply call the scripts with the `-h` option: `py -3 test__[rest of filename].py -h` and try the example.